 - Students who would not be eligible for need-based aid (and therefore would not be eligible for Laurel Fellowships) may use Mount Holyoke Leadership Awards, 21st Century Scholarships, Trustee Scholarships, and Tuition Assistance Grants to participate in certain reciprocal exchanges in which they would pay Mount Holyoke tuition.
 These exchanges are:

 - Students who think their own financial resources (family contribution, federal aid, etc.) will not be sufficient to cover the cost of their program should apply for Laurel Fellowships.
-We use the current year's financial aid package to estimate financial eligibility for Laurel.
-Students who anticipate a change in circumstances that may affect their eligibility for need-based aid should apply for Laurel, and complete the "Change in Family Circumstances" section of the application so that we can take that information into account.
+We use next year's financial aid package to determine financial eligibility for Laurel.
+All students who expect to need financial aid for study abroad must via their Request to Study Abroad a) select "yes" to indicate that they're applying for the Laurel Fellowship; and b) request a faculty recommendation.
+Domestic students will also haveto have submitted a complete financial aid application for the following academic year (available October 1-February 1) to SFS by the Laurel deadline.
+Students who anticipate a change in circumstances that may affect their eligibility for need-based aid should apply for Laurel, and contact Student Financial Services for more information.

 - Laurel Fellowships are given for study abroad on Laurel Preferred programs.
 We typically fund all students who qualify according to the academic and financial criteria, for a wide range of Laurel Preferred programs.
 Eligible students who are selected for most of Mount Holyoke’s own programs and exchanges are guaranteed Laurel Fellowships provided that they apply by the deadline and meet all financial and academic criteria.
 Programs and exchanges for which Laurel is guaranteed are: